hisunnymay/community/docs/reference/annotations/fillstrategy.md

 ## Overview

-When user did not mention which movie they want to watch when buying tickets, we need to prompt user for them.
+If user did not mention which movie they want to watch when buying tickets, we need to prompt user for them.
 ::: story
 User: Can I get two tickets for 8:00pm please?